AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 To enable a transit gateway for network segmentation:

-1. From the sidebar, select Security.
+1. In CoPilot, go to Home > Secured Networking > Network Segmentation.

-2. In the Network Segmentation > Network Domain view, click **Transit Gateway**.
+2. In the Network Domain view, click **Transit Gateways**.

 3. In the transit gateway list, set the network segmentation option to **Enabled** for each transit gateway in your infrastructure that will route traffic for the spoke VPC/VNets that will be members of your network domains.